 Dr. Kalena Cortes comes to the Bush School from her position as an assistant professor in the School of Education at Syracuse University with courtesy appointments at the Maxwell School of Citizenship and Public Affairs and the Department of Economics.
 She holds a PhD in economics from the University of California at Berkeley.
-She is a Research Fellow at the Institute for the Study of Labor (IZA), and has been a visiting scholar at Harvard University’s Graduate School of Education, the National Bureau of Economic Research, and Princeton University.
-For the 2013-14 school year, she is on leave as a visiting scholar at Stanford University’s Center for Education Policy Analysis.
+She is a Faculty Research Fellow at the National Bureau of Economic Research and a Research Fellow at the Institute for the Study of Labor (IZA), and has been a visiting scholar at Harvard University’s Graduate School of Education, the National Bureau of Economic Research, and Princeton University.
+For the 2013-14 school year, she was a visiting scholar at Stanford University’s Center for Education Policy Analysis.

-Her emerging research interests in the economics of education and demography of immigration policy will contribute significantly to the School’s policy research program.
+Her emerging research interests in the economics of education and immigration policy will contribute significantly to the School’s policy research program.
 In addition, Dr. Cortes has been involved in a variety of major service activities, both on campus and in her profession.
+She is currently serving on the Board of Directors on the Association for Education Finance and Policy (AEFP).
 She is also the recipient of several grants and fellowships; her research has been funded by Spencer Foundation, American Educational Research Association, Greater Texas Foundation, W.E.
 Upjohn Institute for Employment Research, National Institutes of Health, and the US Department of Education - Institute of Education Sciences.